Ifeoma28/data_mart/README.md

 - The decline in transactions during the 12 weeks change may indicate that they are either reducing spending or perhaps experiencing a shift in their shopping behavior as they adjust to a new lifestyle post-retirement.(new retired couples)
 - Existing customers have the highest transaction count.
 - A lot of our customers demographic were unkwown.
+- Couples has the highest number of transactions (47.04%)
+-
 - Shopify platform has a higher average transaction value indicating higher spending customers

 ## RECOMMENDATION